 Metabolic Clinical Research Unit

 The Metabolic Clinical Research Unit (MCRU) is a specialized unit located in the NIH Clinical Center.
 Since 2007, the MCRU has supported clinical research protocols across NIH institutes and collaborations with extramural investigators.
-Protocols focus on the regulation of human metabolism in healthy volunteers and patients with various metabolic conditions, including obesity, diabetes, liver diseases, rare genetic conditions, neurological disorders, and cancers.
+Protocols focus on the regulation of human metabolism in healthy volunteers and patients with various metabolic diseases and conditions, including obesity, diabetes, liver diseases, rare genetic conditions, neurological disorders, and cancers.
 View a video about the MCRU and take the virtual tour.

 Want to conduct research?